civilservicelgbt/civilservicelgbt.github.io/_events/2021/07/01/being-disabled-and-lgbt-a-panel-on-intersectionality.md

 layout: format/event
 title: "Being disabled and LGBTQ+: A panel on intersectionality"
 excerpt: "Join us for a discussion with civil servants on being disabled and LGBTQ+, pride in our identities and Pride, with questions at the end."
-author: "The Civil Service LGBT+ Network"
+author: "Civil Service LGBT+ Network"
 category: ["pride-2021", "intersectionality", "disability"]
 event-date: 2021-07-01 14:00:00 # YYYY-MM-DD hh:mm
 location: "Microsoft Teams"